 For all these wastewater treatment plant applications, thermal mass flow meters offer:

 - Mass flow measurement provides consistency with varying pressure and temperature.

 - Remote mount available for local display of flow rate

 - Thermal mass meters can detect and measure very low flow rates; at velocities less than many other flow meters

-- An insertion-style meter can easily be removed from pipe for cleaning and maintenance using a suitable retraction device (if required)
+- An insertion-style meter can easily be removed from a pipe for cleaning and maintenance using a suitable retraction device (if required)

 - Suitable in hazardous areas